slatedocs/slate/source/index.html.md

 password | true | The password of your account

 <aside class="warning">
-To be noticed, the response consists of two parts, checksum and access token, which are separated by a <code>|</code>.
+The response consists of two parts, checksum and access token, which are separated by a <code>|</code>.

-You could drop the checksum part directly, only access token is required in the future requests.
+You could drop the checksum part directly, for only access token is required in the future requests.
 </aside>

 # Authentication